 In Rwanda today, there is still a long way to go – and to roll – in raising awareness about the topic of accessibility for people with a disability.
-Currently, paraplegic people in a wheelchair meet insurmountable barriers in daily life on three levels that 4BF Inzu tries to bring to the attention and break down.
+Currently, people in a wheelchair meet insurmountable barriers in daily life on three levels that 4BF Inzu tries to bring to the attention and break down.

-However, Rwanda has adopted laws and regulations related to persons with a disability:
+However, the country has adopted laws and regulations related to persons with a disability:

-Also, the country has Building Control Regulations published by the Rwanda Housing Authority in November 2011.
-Yet in its introduction the importance of adjusted facilities for people with a disability as for aged persons, pregnant women and children who all profit from an easier accessibility of public space is displayed:
+Additionally, in the country’s Building Control Regulations (Rwanda Housing Authority, November 2011), the importance of adjusted facilities for people with a disability as for aged persons, pregnant women and children who all profit from an easier accessibility of public space is displayed:

 Facilities for persons with disabilities in public buildings are important and necessary because of the following main reasons: